fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-3-7.md

 Currently [`useDefineForClassFields` ↗](https://www.typescriptlang.org/tsconfig.html#useDefineForClassFields) is only available when targeting ES5 and upwards, since `Object.defineProperty` doesn’t exist in ES3.
 To achieve similar checking for issues, you can create a separate project that targets ES5 and uses [`noEmit` ↗](https://www.typescriptlang.org/tsconfig.html#noEmit) to avoid a full build.

-For more information, you can [take a look at the original pull request for these changes](https://github.com/microsoft/TypeScript/pull/33509).
+For more information, you can [take a look at the original pull request for these changes ↗](https://github.com/microsoft/TypeScript/pull/33509).

 We strongly encourage users to try the [`useDefineForClassFields` ↗](https://www.typescriptlang.org/tsconfig.html#useDefineForClassFields) flag and report back on our issue tracker or in the comments below.
 This includes feedback on difficulty of adopting the flag so we can understand how we can make migration easier.